majkinetor/au/README.md

 ### Automatic checksums

 When new version is available, the `update` function will by default download both x32 and x64 versions of the installer and calculate the SHA256 checksum.
-It will inject this info in the `$global:Latest` variable so you can use it in `au_SearchReplace` to update hashes.
-The parameter `ChecksumFor` can contain words 'all', 'none', '32' and '64' to further control this behavior.
+It will inject this info in the `$global:Latest` hashtable variable so you can use it via `au_SearchReplace` function to update hashes.
+The parameter `ChecksumFor` can contain words `all`, `none`, `32` or `64` to further control the behavior.

 You can disable this feature by calling update like this:

     update -ChecksumFor none

-**NOTE**: This feature works by monkey patching the `Get-ChocolateyWebFile` helper function and invoking the `chocolateyInstall.ps1` afterwards for the package it updates.
+**NOTE**: This feature works by monkey patching the `Get-ChocolateyWebFile` helper function and invoking the `chocolateyInstall.ps1` afterwards for the package in question.
 This means that it downloads the files using whatever method is specified in the package installation script.

 ### Force update

-You can force the update even if no new version is found by using the parameter `Force`.
-This can be useful for recalculating the checksum after the package is created and already pushed to Chocolatey or if URLs to installer changed without version.
+You can force the update even if no new version is found by using the parameter `Force` (or global variable `$au_Force`).
+This can be useful for troubleshooting, recalculating the checksum after the package was created and already pushed to Chocolatey or if URLs to installer changed without adequate version change.

 ### Global variables